 Incidents often reduce to basic mechanics

-I/O bottlenecks, timeout behavior, context switches, and resource saturation require grounded diagnosis rather than guesswork.
+I/O bottlenecks, timeout behavior, context switches, and resource saturation are not solved by guessing — without grounded diagnosis you fix the symptom, not the cause.

 Foundations accelerate advanced topics

-Distributed systems, SRE, security, and storage architecture make more sense once networks, OS behavior, and compute basics are solid.
+Distributed systems, SRE, security, and storage architecture land noticeably faster once networks, OS behavior, and compute basics stop being a black box.

 Foundations are required for credible design work